 1. #Melikser, the vegan cosmetics brand that 93% of customers want to buy again

-“When asked if vegan cosmetics can change the world, our answer is ‘Yes.’”
+“When asked if vegan cosmetics can change the world, we say ‘yes.’”

-The founder, who gained extensive experience with cosmetic manufacturing processes while working as the head of overseas operations for a K-Beauty startup, reportedly launched the brand out of concern for the environmental damage caused by the death of 200,000 animals annually due to animal testing and the extraction of animal-derived ingredients, as well as the excessive use of plastic.
+The founder of the brand, who gained extensive experience with cosmetic manufacturing processes while working as the head of overseas operations for a K-Beauty startup, reportedly launched the brand out of concern for the environmental damage caused by the death of 200,000 animals annually due to animal testing and the extraction of animal-derived ingredients, as well as the excessive use of plastic.

-The products Melixer launched through Wadiz crowdfunding campaign include vegan toners, serums, and oils.
-What these products have in common is their use of “pure, high-quality ingredients,” the fact that they are “free of artificial colors and fragrances,” and that they are PETA-certified vegan cosmetics.
+The products launched by Melixer through Wadiz crowdfunding campaign include vegan toners, serums, and oils.
+What these products have in common is their use of “clean ingredients that stay true to their essence,” their “free-from formula (no artificial colors or fragrances),” and the fact that they are PETA-certified vegan cosmetics.

 1. Gentle ingredients